 Philip's favorite tea.
 Perfect for helping to settle anxiety and help those recovering from addictive substances.

-CBD Rich Hemp Flower Prior to the outlawing of cannabis in 1937, major pharmaceutical companies produced a wide variety of cannabis-based medicines, but cannabis has actually been used as a herbal remedy for thousands of years.
+Hemp Flower Prior to the outlawing of cannabis in 1937, major pharmaceutical companies produced a wide variety of cannabis-based products, but cannabis has actually been used as a herbal remedy for thousands of years.
 Although it has a long history, the recent discovery of the body's widespread endocannabinoid system (ECS) has thrust cannabis back into the limelight again as a viable therapy.
-CBD and THC are both cannabinoids found in cannabis.
-However, while THC produces a “high” in the user, CBD does not.
-And now legal CBD-rich hemp oil and flower is available over-the-counter or online in all 50 states, without a prescription.

 Yarrow It is a long-stemmed member of the sunflower family found in the wild throughout the temperate regions of the Northern Hemisphere.
 It can be recognized by its highly segmented leaves (millefolium literally means “thousand leaves”), and the clusters of daisy-like white or lavender flowers at the top of the stalk.
 Greek myth had it that Achilles painted himself with a tincture of yarrow to make himself invulnerable to arrows, everywhere on his body except his heel.
 Native American herbal medicine makes extensive use of yarrow.
 Among the Micmac people of Maine, New Brunswick, and Nova Scotia, the stalk was chewed or stewed to induce sweating to “break” fevers and colds.
 They also pounded the stalks into a pulp to be applied to bruises, sprains, and swelling.

 Skullcap may help fight cancer cells.
-Research shows that Chinese skullcap extract is toxic to cancer cells, such as brain tumor cells, prostate cancer cells, and head and neck squamous cell carcinoma cell lines.
-Studies indicate that aqueous extracts suppressed the growth of lymphoma and myeloma cells.
 This herb has been used as an alternative medicine to help heal inflammation, provide relief from spasms, stimulate blood flow in the pelvic region, encourage menstruation, help eliminate headaches, reduce fever, treat gout and work a sedative for relaxation.
-Additionally, it has been thought to treat conditions such as epilepsy, insomnia, and anxiety.

 Chamomile Considered to be one of the most ancient and versatile medicinal herbs known to mankind, dried chamomile flowers have numerous, widespread health implications thanks to their high level of disease-fighting antioxidants like terpenoids and flavonoids.
 Chamomile’s vital antioxidants are found in the plant’s potent oils and are the main contributors to its natural healing properties.
 As an effective alternative medicine with almost no known negative side effects, chamomile has been used for nearly 5,000 years in standardized tea, herbal extract and cosmetic forms to promote tranquility, vitality, a youthful appearance and longevity.